-There’s No One Size Fits All With PPC Remarketing Ads
+There’s No One Size Fits All with PPC Remarketing Ads

-A standard remarketing campaign features ads to past visitors as they browse sites and apps on the Display Network.
+A standard remarketing campaign delivers ads to past visitors as they browse sites and apps on the Display Network.
 As you see the impact that this functionality has on your client’s campaigns, there are other Google Ads or Microsoft Advertising strategies you can try:

 This is a more tailored form of remarketing.
 Dynamic remarketing is a more directed approach that allows marketers to bring users back to complete the buying cycle by showing them ads containing the specific products and services they viewed on your site.